Cal Tjader: Early years (1925–1943)

-He joined a Dixieland band and played around the Bay Area.
-At age sixteen, he entered a Gene Krupa drum solo contest, making it to the finals and ultimately winning by playing "Drum Boogie".
-The win was overshadowed by that morning's event: Japanese planes had bombed Pearl Harbor.
+Tjader joined a Dixieland band and played around the Bay Area.

+In 1941, at age 16, Tjader entered a Gene Krupa drum solo contest, making it to the finals and ultimately winning by playing "Drum Boogie", on December 7.
+His win was, however, overshadowed by the attack on Pearl Harbor that very same morning.

 Navy and college (1940s)

-Tjader entered the United States Navy in 1943 at age 17 and served as a medical corpsman in the Pacific Theater until March 1946.
+In 1943, at age 17, Tjader entered the United States Navy and served as a medical corpsman in the Pacific Theater until March 1946.
 He saw action in five invasions, including the Marianas campaign and the Battle of the Philippines.

-Upon his return he enrolled at San Jose State College (now San José State University) under the G.I.
+Upon his return, in 1946, Tjader enrolled at San Jose State College (now San José State University) under the G.I.
 Bill, majoring in education.
-Later he transferred to San Francisco State College, still intending to teach.
-It was there he took timpani lessons, his only formal music training.
+Later, he transferred to San Francisco State College, still intending to teach.
+It was there that he took timpani lessons, his only formal music training.

-At San Francisco State, he met Dave Brubeck, a young pianist also fresh from a stint in the Army.
+At San Francisco State, Tjader met Dave Brubeck, a young pianist also fresh from a stint in the Army.
 Brubeck introduced Tjader to Paul Desmond.
 The three connected with more players and formed the Dave Brubeck Octet with Tjader on drums.
 Although the group recorded only one album and had difficulty finding work, the recording is regarded as important due to its early glimpse at these soon-to-be-legendary jazz greats.
 After the octet disbanded, Tjader and Brubeck formed a trio, performing jazz standards in the hope of finding more work.
 The Dave Brubeck Trio succeeded and became a fixture in the San Francisco jazz scene.
 Tjader taught himself the vibraphone during this period, alternating between it and the drums depending on the song.